PRBonn/MapClosures/README.md

 ```sh
 git checkout ICRA2024
 ```
-The goal of our development is to push the performances of **MapClosures** above the origianl results from the paper.
+The goal of our development is to push the performances of **MapClosures** above the origial results of the paper.

 ## Acknowledgement